skalou/Ablative-Airbrake/README.md

 Hi,

-This Ablative-Airbrake mod adds a stockalike airbrake coated with ablator.
+This "Ablative-Airbrake" mod adds a stockalike airbrake coated with ablator.

 This part reuse the stock textures to save your RAM, those included are fake of 4x4 pixels.